Happy

 What if it rains?

-Safe cycling also means starting out well equipped, and the rule is clear: there is no such thing as bad weather but bad equipment.
+Safe cycling also means being well equipped, and the rule is clear: there is no such thing as bad weather, only bad equipment.

-A bike cape is very useful; it will wrap you comfortably, allowing you to continue pedaling.
-Also bring waterproof pants if you have them; they are lightweight and take up little space in bike bags.
+A cycling cape is very useful; it will wrap you up comfortably and allow you to keep pedalling.
+Also bring waterproof trousers if you have them; they are light and take up little space in your panniers.

 > READ ALSO: How to survive a cycling vacation if it rains

-If the rain is heavy, and especially if there is lightning, stop and wait for the downpour to pass, or look for the nearest train/bus station.
+In heavy rain, especially if there is lightning, stop and wait for the downpour to pass or find the nearest train/bus station.

 Cycle tourists at the station just off the train

-Finally, always remember the Dutch saying in case of rain: we are not made of sugar!
+Finally, in case of rain, always have in mind the Dutch saying: “We are not made of sugar!

-• Avoid distractions: don’t listen to music or take pictures while pedaling
+• Avoid distractions: don’t listen to music or take photos while you’re cycling.

-• If you have to stop, don’t do it in the middle of the bike lane but pull over to the side and signal, if you are in a group, that you are about to stop to the people behind you by raising an arm with an open hand.
+• If you have to stop, don’t do it in the middle of the cycle lane, pull over to the side and, if you’re in a group, signal to the people behind you that you’re going to stop by raising one arm with an open hand.

-• Keep a safe distance: calculate the space of at least 3 bikes between you and the person in front of you
+• Keep a safe distance: leave at least 3 bikes between you and the person in front of you.

 • Pedal in single file.
-In pairs only where allowed to do so.
+Pedal in pairs only where permitted.

-• Pay attention: always maintain eye contact with other cyclists, cars, motorcycles, pedestrians and animals.
-Don’t assume they will always give you the right of way; it’s better to stop once more than to risk getting hurt.
+• Look out: always make eye contact with other cyclists, cars, motorcycles, pedestrians and animals.
+Don’t assume they will always give way; it’s better to stop than to risk getting hurt.

-• Check the road and point out loudly to those following you potential hazards such as potholes, posts, narrow passages, etc. This way your attention will also help others.
+• Keep an eye on the road and loudly point out potential hazards such as potholes, posts, narrow passages, etc. to those behind you.
+In this way, your attention will also help others.

 Illustration with a cyclist and some small and important tips for safe cycling